Selling a business in the UK: Everything you need to know

 The amount of work required as part of the review will depend on the nature and complexity of the business assets.
 Of course, you may already be conducting regular reviews of your business performance, in which case that information should be shared and discussed with those involved in planning the sale.

-Step three: Fine-tune your performance
+Step 3: Fine-tune your performance

-Once you’ve completed a comprehensive review, you’re then in a prime position to act on the results, optimise performance and make your business more attractive to acquirers.
 Buyers typically want to see evidence of regular profits, a skilled workforce and a healthy order book.
 However, they can also be swayed by forecasts for future growth and any USPs that set your business apart from competitors.

-Step four: Understand your tax obligations
+Step 4: Understand your tax obligations

-Most business owners will pay capital gains tax (CGT) on any profit that is made from the sale of business assets, such as land and buildings, plant and machinery, and goodwill, but the type and amount of tax you are due to pay can vary depending on the nature of the sale itself and whether you are registered as a limited company director, a partner in the business, or a sole trader.
+Most business owners will pay capital gains tax (CGT) on any profit that is made from the sale of business assets, such as land and buildings, plant and machinery, and goodwill.
+But the type and amount of tax you are due to pay can vary depending on the nature of the sale itself and whether you are registered as a limited company director, a partner in the business, or a sole trader.

-Step five: Prepare to approach the market
+Step 5: Prepare to approach the market

 Once you’ve decided the time is right to look for a buyer for your business, you’ll need to prepare to approach the market.
 There is a specific process to follow when appealing to the market, and, more often than not, you only get one shot at it.